 How have the new integrated pathways affected staff?

 The vast majority of staff are on board with the principle of improving experiences for service-users.
 While changes initially led to a degree of resistance and unsettlement among staff members, staff went on to grow increasingly supportive.
 The growing support and acceptance was motivated by a number of early adopters who acted as champions for internal change.
 To date, staff are much more on board and accepting of the need for a degree of standardised practice around risk assessment and data management.
 Staff are also more aware of good quality data management, which includes outcome measurement, continuous monitoring, and participation feedback.

 How have the pathways enabled a needs-based approach to care for service users?

-This is one aspect that was largely pre-existing in the CAMH services well before CYP IAPT and THRIVE came along.
+This is one aspect that was largely pre-existing in the CAMHS services well before CYP IAPT and the THRIVE Framework came along.
 To the extent that a needs-led model is about actively hearing and responding to needs and wants of young people and their families, there has been a long history of using a formulation of this in the collaborative approach to assessing and treating young people in Manchester.
-Where THRIVE improves on this is by providing a framework and an opportunity to think about expanding efforts across a whole system — especially as it relates to the need for improvement in ‘Getting Advice’.
+Where the THRIVE Framework improves on this is by providing a framework and an opportunity to think about expanding efforts across a whole system — especially as it relates to the need for improvement in ‘Getting Advice and Signposting’.